-The sample is updated by one model year each September so that each vehicle in the sample maintains the same age vehicles over time.
+The sample is updated by one model year each September so that each vehicle in the sample maintains the same age over time.
 If a production model is discontinued, it is replaced by a comparable model.
 This process of refreshing the sample is called “model changeover”.
 Periodic resampling is scheduled as resources allow.

-We do not collect price information on used cars and trucks; all price information for used cars and trucks used in the CPI comes from J.D.
-Power Valuation Services NADA values.
-All prices are adjusted for depreciation of the vehicle.
+The CPI does not collect price information on used cars and trucks ourselves; all price information for used cars and trucks used in the CPI comes from JD Power Valuation Services.
+All prices are adjusted for depreciation of the vehicle using the formula below.

 Quality adjustments are made in the CPI for new and used vehicles based on manufacturers’ costs obtained by our analysts.
 The quality adjustments that are made to used cars and trucks are the same adjustments that were made to the vehicles when they were new; they just occur in later years.
 Because the improvements are assumed to have depreciated at the same rate as the vehicle itself, the adjustment amount applied to used cars and trucks is appropriately depreciated.

 Access data for used cars and trucks in our online database.

 Although the CPI uses the J.D.
-Power Valuation Services NADA values to obtain prices, other sources are available.
+Power Valuation Services values to obtain prices, other sources are available.
 The two most commonly used sources are the Kelley Blue Book and the Black Book.
 Mention of external data sources should not be considered as an endorsement by BLS.

 Information on trends in used car and truck prices can be obtained from several other sources.